KimchiLab/.github/README.md

-# .github
-Kimchi Lab for Translational Neuroscience
+# Kimchi Lab for Translational Neuroscience